BioUnit/robot-control-gui/README.md

 - Multimedia component

 # Youtube tutorial commits bindings
-To be able to see exact source code please use : git checkout COMMIT_NUMBER_YOU_NEED Youtube tutorials bindings:
+To be able to see exact source code please use :
+- git checkout COMMIT_NUMBER_YOU_NEED

+Youtube tutorials bindings:
-- How to use GPIO in C and C++ applications on Banana Pi (Armbian) : aa42489ac45cbe54f076e5e78766c7dbd332699b
+- How to use GPIO in C and C++ applications on Banana Pi (Armbian) -> git checkout aa42489ac45cbe54f076e5e78766c7dbd332699b